willwardlow/coffee-guide/README.md

 The functionality will then be divided into two separate lists: MVP and PostMVP.
 Carefully decide what is placed into your MVP, as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-- Find, user and parse data from an external API
+- Find, use, and parse data from an external API
 - Render data on page via various components.
 - Display information on page(s).
 - Allow user to submit their own coffee reviews.
 User submission will populate on page.